This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 they may not specify -subsystem

-You can override the settings saved in the database by specifying a different setting for the configuration options on the command line, see more below under Precedence rules.
+You can override the settings saved in the database by specifying a different setting for a configuration option on the command line, see further the section Precedence rules.

 To learn how to specify the configuration options in the config-file, see the config-file page.